ivangfr/springboot-react-keycloak/README.md

 ## Demo

-- The gif below shows an `admin` logging in and adding one movie using the wizard feature
+- The gif below shows an `admin` logging in and adding one movie using the wizard feature:

   ![demo-admin](documentation/demo-admin.gif)

-- The gif below shows a `user` logging in using his Github account; then he changes his avatar and comment a movie
+- The gif below shows a `user` logging in using his Github account; then he changes his avatar and comment a movie:

   ![demo-user-github](documentation/demo-user-github.gif)